 - 2.4.1 The topsoil was removed by machine (fitted with a toothless ditching bucket) under archaeological supervision to the surface of the first significant archaeological deposit.
 This deposit was cleaned by hand, using either hoes, shovel scraping, and/or trowels depending on the subsoil conditions, and inspected for archaeological features.
 All features of archaeological interest were investigated and recorded - 2.4.2 All trenches were excavated in a stratigraphical manner.
-Trenches were located by use of a Total Station, and altitude information has been established with respect to Ordnance Survey Datum. - 2.4.3 All investigation of intact archaeological deposits was exclusively manual.
-Selected pits and postholes were only half-sectioned, linear features were subject to no more than a 10% sample, and extensive layers were sampled by partial rather than complete removal.
-It is hoped that in terms of the vertical stratigraphy, maximum information retrieval will be achieved through the examination of sections of cut features.
-All excavation, whether by machine or by hand, was undertaken with a view to avoiding damage to any archaeological features, which appear worthy of preservation in situ. - 2.4.4 All information identified in the course of the site works was recorded stratigraphically, using a system, adapted from that used by Centre for Archaeology Service of English Heritage, with sufficient pictorial record (plans, sections, and monochrome contacts) to identify and illustrate individual features.
-Primary records were available for inspection at all times. - 2.4.5 Results of all field investigations were recorded on pro forma context sheets.
+Trenches were located by use of a Differential Global Positioning System, and altitude information has been established with respect to Ordnance Survey Datum. - 2.4.3 All information identified in the course of the site works was recorded stratigraphically, using a system, adapted from that used by Centre for Archaeology Service of English Heritage, with an accompanying pictorial record (plans, sections, and monochrome contacts).
+Primary records were available for inspection at all times. - 2.4.4 Results of all field investigations were recorded on pro forma context sheets.
 The site archive includes both a photographic record and accurate large scale plans and sections at an appropriate scale (1:50, 1:20 and 1:10).
-All artefacts and ecofacts will be recorded using the same system, and will be handled and stored according to standard practice (following current Institute of Field Archaeologists guidelines) in order to minimise deterioration.
+All artefacts were recorded using the same system, and will be handled and stored according to standard practice (following current Institute of Field Archaeologists guidelines).